bmrf/tron/resources/stage_4_repair/MTRT - MS Telemetry Removal/help/ReadMe.txt

 ===========

 MTRT.cmd							- Main Program, run as Admin
-	\data\acl.ini					- List of registry folders to reset permissions on..Use # to comment out any line
+	\data\Reg.ini					- List of registry folders to reset permissions on, as well as entries to set	**Open with spreadsheet app, don't merge Delimeters, and it's  VERY easy to work with.
 	\data\HideWindowsUpdates.vbs	- File called on to hide updates
 	\data\hosts.ini					- Entries being added to HOSTS file.
 Use # to comment out any line
 	\data\KB.ini					- Current list of KB's being removed.
 Use # to comment out any line
 	\data\PersistentRoutes.ini		- Entries being added to PersistentRoutes.
 Use # to comment out any line
 	\data\SchedTasks.ini			- List of scheduled tasks to be disabled.
 Use # to comment out any line
 	\data\setacl.exe				- Program used to parse acl.ini and set registry permissions
-	\data\metroapps.ps1				- Metro apps removed from Windows 10
+	\data\metroapps.ps1				- Metro apps removed from Windows 8 and 10			Use # to comment out any line

 	\help\Clear PersistentRoutes.bat		- Used to clear the table if needed
 	\help\Edit system HOSTS file.lnk		- Admin shortcut to edit your system HOSTS file